dask/dask/docs/source/delayed-overview.rst

 - Iteration. (``for i in a: ...``)
 - Use as a predicate (``if a: ...``)

-The last two in particular mean that ``Value`` objects cannot be used for control flow, meaning that no ``Value`` can appear in a loop or if statement.
+The last two in particular mean that ``DelayedValue`` objects cannot be used for control flow, meaning that no ``DelayedValue`` can appear in a loop or if statement.
 Even with this limitation, many workflows can easily be parallelized.